proebrock/lighthouse/bundle_adjust_simple/README.markdown

 The errors are a little bit higher for camera 1 (second value in the vectors).
 But the numerical optimization tries to minimize the least squares of the error, so the error is distributed over all cameras.

-### Misaligned camera and sample consensus
+### 2D bundle adjustment, misaligned camera and sample consensus

 The previous result is encouraging, we can detect errors and estimate the quality of our calculations.
-But it would be nice to be able identify the faulty camera in the scenario above and make a better estimation based on all the good cameras?
+But it would be nice to be able identify the faulty camera in the scenario above and make a better estimation based on all the good cameras!?

 To do this, we borrow the idea from the [RANSAC](https://en.wikipedia.org/wiki/Random_sample_consensus) approach.
-But instead of using random samples of cameras to identify our model, we generate all combinations of samples.
+But instead of using random samples of cameras to identify our model, we generate all combinations of cameras to do a minimal bundle adjustment.

 The minimal number of cameras to do a bundle adjustment is two.
 So we generate all combinations of two cameras out of four, which makes 6 combinations (for 2 cameras out of `n` these are `(n-1)*n/2` combinations):